akamai/hface/docs/cli.rst

     make sure that you did NOT export ``SSL_CERT_FILE``.

-By default, the client open a TPC connection and chooses between HTTP/1 or HTTP/2 based on ALPN in a TLS handshake.
+By default, the client opens a TPC connection and chooses between HTTP/1 or HTTP/2 based on ALPN in a TLS handshake.
 The client does not process the Alt-Svc header.
 Use the ``--http3`` option to open a QUIC (HTTP/3) connection.